Wopf1/Wopf1/README.md

-- 👋 Hi, I’m @Wopf1
+- 👋 Hi, I’m @Wopfi
-- 👀 I’m interested in code
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning to code
+- 🌱 I’m currently learning html, css, js
-- 💞️ I’m looking to code
+- 💞️ I’m looking to code stuff
-- 📫 How to code
+- 📫 How to code???

 <!---
 Wopf1/Wopf1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.